 When the two brothers, Alfio and Bruno Gritti, took over their father's farm located in northern Italy, in the foothills of the Alps, they were milking dairy cows.
-But then, ten years ago, they decided to introduce water buffalo.
+But 10 years ago, they decided to introduce water buffalo.
 Buffalo milk has twice the cream as cow's milk.
 A couple of years later they sold all the cows to focus on this rich milk.
 Increasing the water buffalo herd to 1,000, they built a creamery to make both cheese and yogurt.
 Today they make 25 cheeses, including Bufalo di Mozzarella, all steeped in local Italian tradition.

 Casatica, a buffalo milk cheese, is similar to Stracchino.
 A soft-ripened cheese, aged for three to five weeks, it has a supple richness.
 With a creamy interior and a mild and delicate milky sweetness, left to sit, it will virtually ooze on your plate and melt into your mouth.